Capital Gains Tax After Selling a House [market_city]

 Selling a house in Raleigh, NC, is an incredible opportunity to benefit from a strong and growing housing market.
 But with that opportunity comes the responsibility of managing capital gains tax.

 With the right tax strategy, selling your home can go from stressful to smart!
-Wake County Home Buyers buys houses “as is” for cash — reach out today to learn more and see how easy it can be.
+Wake County Home Buyers buys houses “as is” for cash.
+Reach out today to learn more and see how easy it can be.

-What is the residence exclusion available for homeowners?
+What is the homeowners’ residence exclusion?

 How can Raleigh homeowners minimize their capital gains tax?